 In 01966 Louis Guillaume Le Roy (01924 - 02012) of the municipality of Heerenveen was commissioned to set up a kilometer long and 20 meter wide strip of public space.
 This was the start of the first ecocathedral, which Le Roy later realized on a piece of land in Mildam, with thousands of cargo vowels, pavement tires, tiles and residual waste from streetmakers.
 And the work continues until the present day.
-And so fort, and so fort, and so fort.
+And so forth, and so forth, and so forth.

 In 02018, the year in which Leeuwarden / Fryslân is the European Capital of Culture, you will get the chance to find out what ecocathedrals realy are.
 What are they, why should we build them, where can you build an ecocathedral, who can build ecocathedrals?
 These are just a few questions we want to answer in 9 workshops.